 You must use the NewPortObject function, given in the book and supplied with the test cases for this homework, in your solution.
-(Hint: represent a PCell with a port object, have NewPCell return a port, and have the other functions send messages to the port.
+You must represent a PCell with a port object, so have NewPCell return the port of the port object, and have the other functions send messages to that port.
 The state of the port object will be the PCell's value.)